 An outbreak. : Sounds like you have an outbreak of cold sores.
 They do come in numbers sometimes and the best thing do is go to your dentist or md and get a script for acyclovir.
-If you are prone to these outbreaks or even singular sores.
-Then have some of that drug on hand at all times. ...Read moreSee 1 more doctor answer
+If you are prone to these outbreaks or even singular sores..Then have some of that drug on hand at all times. ...Read moreSee 1 more doctor answer

 Mouth (mouth) " n.
 Pl.
 Mouths 1.
 A. The body opening through which an animal takes in food.
 B. The cavity lying at the upper end of the alimentary canal, bounded on the outside by the lips and inside by the oropharynx and containing in higher vertebrates the tongue, gums, and teeth.
 C. This cavity regarded as the source of sounds and speech.
 D. The opening to any cavity or canal ...Read more

 May not be related: These 2 symptoms may or may not be related.
 Sore throat may be flu or any upper respiratory tract infection.
 Could be from trauma.
 Virus or bacteria.
 Who knows?
 The bump?
 How long has it been there?
 Could be a natural bony growth.
 Could be a cyst.
 Could be a number of things.
 Please see an md or a dds in person for further answers. ...Read moreSee 1 more doctor answer